Chiang Mai Night Safari

-Chiang Mai Night Safari (เชียงใหม่ไนท์ซาฟารี) is located in the sub-district of Mae Hia in Chiang Mai, and the district Nong Khwai, and the district Hang Dong.
-The zoo is located west of Royal Park Rajapruek.
+Chiang Mai Night Safari (เชียงใหม่ไนท์ซาฟารี) is located in the sub-district of Mae Hia in Chiang Mai, and the district Nong Khwai, and the district Hang Dong in Thailand.
+It is a zoo that is located to the west of Royal Flora Ratchaphruek 2006.
 Chiang Mai Night Safari is a government property under the Zoological Park Organization.
-The park was opened for the first time on the 18th of November 2005 and opened officially on the 6 February 2006.
-Initially, it was under Designated Areas for Sustainable Tourism Administration and the Pinkanakorn Development Agency (Public Organization).
-Chiang Mai Night Safari is believed to be the first nocturnal zoo in Thailand and is the largest in the world, covering an area of 819 Rai.
-Presently Chiang Mai Night Safari has changed its opening hours so that tourists can enter during both the day and night.
+The park was opened for the first time on 18 November 2005 and opened officially on the 6 February 2006.
+Initially, it was under Designated Areas for Sustainable Tourism Administration and the Pinganakorn Development Agency (Public Organization).
+Chiang Mai Night Safari is believed to be the first nocturnal zoo in Thailand and is the largest in the world, covering an area of 819 Rai or approximately 327 acres.
+Presently Chiang Mai Night Safari has changed its opening hours allowing entry for visitors during both the day and night hours.

-In Chiang Mai Night Safari there are some areas where non-dangerous animals are able to roam freely where tourists are able to get up close and personal to the animals.
-From the entry gate up to the main building there are wild deer and muntjac roaming around, they are also seen around the north and south tour zones.
+In some areas, relatively non-dangerous animals roam freely, thereby giving the visitors a closer look at the animals.
+From the entry gate up to the main building, there are free-roaming deer and muntjac; they are also seen around the north and south tour zones.